dtcenter/METplus-Training/docs/modules/METplus/use_case_mode_brightness_temperature.rst

 To do this, we will need to know the value of INPUT_BASE which is listed in the system specific configuration file.
 So, we will pull up the system specific configuration file to check the value.  (*Go to a second terminal, Type cd METplus, ls, highlight Tutorial_system.conf, type vim and paste Tutorial system.conf*)

 INPUT_BASE is set to the following path, listed here.
-So, we can combine that with the rest of the FCST_MODE_INPUT_DIR to see if our data is available.(*Type ls, Highlight INPUT_BASE and Paste, Switcho to first terminal, Highlight /parm/use_cases/model_applications/convection_allowing_models/brightness_temperature, Paste in the second terminal*)
+So, we can combine that with the rest of the FCST_MODE_INPUT_DIR to see if our data is available.(*Type ls,Highlight INPUT_BASE and Paste, Switcho to first terminal, Highlight /parm/use_cases/model_applications/convection_allowing_models/brightness_temperature, Paste in the second terminal*)

 Here we see that there are two date directories and a polygon for verification.
 Looking at the MODE input template, we see the model date is give and year, month, day and hour.  (*Return to first terminal, Switch back to the second terminal*)  So, that’s the first template seen here.  (*Type ls on the MODE_FCST_INPUT_DIR with the date directory*).

 In this directory there are actually four ensemble members, but we’ll only be running two for the use case.
 So, lets check the first member and be sure there are files here.  (*Type ls on the first ensemble member directory*)